zMedHealthTech/zmedhealthtech.github.io/_posts/2023-07-13-zmed-av-call-network-setup.md

 1. stun.l.google.com
 2. *.zmed.tech

-It is important to note that there should be no limitations or restrictions on the mentioned domains for the proper functioning of the `STUN` and `TURN` protocols.
+It is important to note that there should be no limitations or restrictions,** bandwidth and rate limiting,** on the mentioned domains for the proper functioning of the `STUN` and `TURN` protocols.

 ### Review bandwidth requirements for AV Calls